 Alternative Investment Fund Manager ('AIFM') is the regulated manager of an AIF.
-For 3i Infrastructure plc, this is 3i Investment plc.
+For 3i Infrastructure plc, this is 3i Investments plc.

-AIFMD refers to the Alternative Investment Fund Managers Directive, a regulatory framework that applies to EU-registered private equity funds.
+AIFMD refers to the Alternative Investment Fund Managers Directive, a regulatory framework which applies to the management of AIFs managed and marketed in and into the EU.

-Approved Investment Trust Company

-This is a particular UK tax status maintained by 3i Infrastructure plc.
-An approved Investment Trust company is a UK tax resident company which meets certain conditions set out in the UK tax rules, which include a requirement for the company to undertake portfolio investment activity that aims to spread investment risk and for the company's shares to be listed on an approved exchange.
-The 'approved' status for an investment trust must be agreed by the UK tax authorities and its benefit is that certain profits of the company, principally its capital profits, are not taxable in the UK.
+Approved Investment Trust Company is a particular UK tax status maintained by 3i Infrastructure plc.
+An Approved Investment Trust Company is a UK tax resident company which meets certain conditions set out in the UK tax rules, which include a requirement for the company to undertake portfolio investment activity that aims to spread investment risk and for the company's shares to be listed on an approved exchange.
+The 'approved' status for an Investment Trust must be agreed by the UK tax authorities and its benefit is that certain profits of the company, principally its capital profits, are not taxable in the UK.

 Asset IRR refers to the internal rate of return of the existing and realised portfolio since the inception of the Company.
-The asset IRR to 31 March 2024 is 18% (2023: 19%).
-This calculation incorporates the cost of each investment, cash income, proceeds on disposal, capital returns, valuation as at 31 March 2024, including accrued income and an allocation of foreign exchange hedging.
+The asset IRR to 31 March 2025 is 18% (2024:18%).
+This calculation incorporates the cost of each investment, cash income, proceeds on disposal, capital returns, valuation as at 31 March 2025, including accrued income and an allocation of foreign exchange hedging.

-Association of Investment Companies ('AIC') The Association of Investment Companies is a UK trade body for closed-ended investment companies.
+Association of Investment Companies ('AIC') is a UK trade body for closed-ended investment companies.

-Board the Board of Directors of the Company.
+Board is the Board of Directors of the Company.